 The Construction Contract: Defining and Defending Quality of Workmanship: 3 Key Contract Elements

-Element #1: LINK THE PLANS TO THE CONTRACT.
-Any good architect in West Hartford, CT, should deliver a complete set of plans and specifications for bidding to ensure that the bidders know what they have to do, down to very specific details.
+Any good residential architect in West Hartford or across Connecticut in West Hartford, CT, should deliver a complete set of plans and specifications for bidding to ensure that the bidders know what they have to do, down to very specific details.
 Not only the tile, but what is under the tile!
 But this expert direction is only meaningful if you link the plans to the contract.
 Be sure that your lawyer defines the scope of work to build “according to the architect’s plans and specifications” At Roger Greenwald Architect, PLLC, I always include the following language in my specification portion of the plans: “These plans and specifications are contract documents”.
 This language must also be mirrored in the contract itself.

 You screen out the builders who don’t want to be held to industry standards.
 Good riddance to them!